Ponta do Ouro, Moçambique - Things to Do in Ponta do Ouro

 When to Visit

-The best time to visit Ponta do Ouro is during the dry season from April to September, when temperatures are mild (20-26°C), humidity is lower, and rainfall is minimal.
-This period offers the best diving conditions with excellent visibility (often 20-30 meters) and calmer seas.
-June to November is whale migration season, providing spectacular whale watching opportunities.
-October to March is the hot, wet season with higher temperatures (25-32°C), increased humidity, and afternoon thunderstorms, but this period offers better fishing conditions and fewer crowds.
-The water temperature remains warm year-round (22-27°C), making it suitable for water activities in any season.
-Avoid the peak holiday periods (December-January and Easter) if you prefer a quieter experience and better accommodation rates.
+The best time to visit Ponta do Ouro is during the dry season from May to October, when temperatures are mild (20-25°C), humidity is lower, and rainfall is minimal.
+This period offers the best diving conditions with excellent visibility and calmer seas.
+November to April is the wet season with higher temperatures, humidity, and occasional cyclones, but it's also when whale sharks are more commonly spotted.
+The shoulder seasons (April-May and September-October) offer the best balance of good weather and fewer crowds, with water temperatures remaining warm year-round at 22-26°C.

 Insider Tips